Range Conducting Officer

 RCO Course Bookings

-This is a two-day course, the purpose of which is to allow suitable club members to gain the qualification necessary to allow them to sign for, and run, a Ministry of Defence (MoD) range.
-Candidates should be experienced shooters, with some experience of running, or assisting in the running, of ranges.
+The NRA Range Conducting Officer’s Course (RCO) is intended for suitable club members to gain the qualification necessary to allow them to sign for and run a Ministry of Defence (MoD) range.
+Candidates should be experienced shooters who have passed the Range Safety Officers (RSO) course, with experience of running ranges.
 Pass requirements are high, and the course is not to be undertaken lightly.
 Only those members who are considered to be suitable, and who stand a good chance of passing, should be put forward by their clubs.
 The MoD requires that their ranges, when used by civilian clubs, should be run to the same standards of safety as they are when used by the military.
 Candidates must understand the level of responsibility that they are taking on.

 To book an NRA RCO course, or for further information on any RCO matter, please either email NRA Training Division or phone us on 01483 797777 ext.149.

-Click here to download the NRA RCO & HME form (Bisley Course, RCO, HME)
+Click here to download the NRA RCO & HME (Bisley & Regional Course Booking Form)

-Click here to download the NRA RCO MLAGB add-on form (Bisley Course, MLAGB)
+Click here to download the NRA RCO Certificate Renewal (Renewal Form)

-Click here to download the NRA RCO Commercial Course Booking Form (Bisley Course, RCO, Commerical)
+Click here to download the NRA RCO Military Conversion (Conversion Form)

-Click here to download the NRA RCO Course Booking Form (Regional Course, RCO)
+Click here to download the NRA/MLAGB RO Endorsement (Bisley Course Booking Form)

-Click here to download the NRA RCO Course Booking Form (Regional Course, RCO, Commerical)
+Click here to download the NRA Commerical RCO (Bisley & Regional Course Booking Form)